mgandrianova/blog/content/en/post/getting-started/post № 6.md

 ---
-title: Оформление отчёта.
+title: Report design.
-subtitle: Об оформлении отчёта.
+subtitle: About the design of the report.

 # Summary for listings and search engines
-summary: Об оформлении отчёта.
+summary: About the design of the report.

 # Link this post with a project
 projects: []